damien-dupre/dcu-r-tutorials/slides/slide_01_01.md

 More precisely, R is a programming language that runs computations, while RStudio is an integrated development environment (IDE) that provides an interface by adding many convenient features and tools.

-So just as the way of having access to a speedometer, rear-view mirrors, and a navigation system makes driving much easier, using RStudio’s interface makes using R much easier as well.
+So just as having access to a speedometer, rear-view mirrors, and a navigation system makes driving much easier, using RStudio’s interface makes using R much easier as well.

-**For now, we are going to use R via a server not with RStudio but the presentation of RStudio and how to use RStudio will be introduced at the end of this tutorial.**
+**For now, we are going to use R via a server, not with RStudio.
+However, RStudio will be presented and explained at the end of these tutorials.**

 ---